Nikolay Rainov

-After serving as war correspondent during World War I in 1919 he graduated from the National Academy of Arts in Sofia.
+After serving as war correspondent during World War I in 1919 he graduated from the National Academy of Art in Sofia.

 In 1919 Rainov started an extensive journey to the East.
 In particular, he visited Syria, Egypt, Palestine, Asia Minor and, according to some sources, India.

 In 1922-1927 Rainov was Senior Librarian in Ivan Vazov National Library in Plovdiv.
-In the period from 1918, when he began his literary career, and 1928, he published a series of highly-praised fragmented, sometimes controversial poetical texts, most notably: Bogomil Legends (Bogomilski Legendi), The Eyes of Arabia (Ochite na Arabia), The Book of Mysteries (Kniga na Zagadkite), Between the Desert and Life (Mejdu Pustiniata i Jivota), The City (Gradat), The Ship of the Immortals (Korabat na bezsmartnite).
+In the period from 1918, when he began his literary career, and 1928, he published a series of highly praised fragmented, sometimes controversial poetical texts, most notably: Bogomil Legends (Bogomilski Legendi), The Eyes of Arabia (Ochite na Arabia), The Book of Mysteries (Kniga na Zagadkite), Between the Desert and Life (Mejdu Pustiniata i Jivota), The City (Gradat), The Ship of the Immortals (Korabat na bezsmartnite).
 After 1924-1925 he dedicated himself mostly to folklore and aesthetic writings, including more than 30 volumes of fairy-tales from all over the world, 9 volumes of history of Bulgarian literature and 12 volumes of history of art.